 There are two main ways US Citizens abroad avoid taxation on their foreign earned income.

 - The first, The Foreign Tax Credit, reduces your US tax burden by allocating credits for taxes paid abroad (assuming the US has a tax treaty with that nation).
-For Americans in the UAE, the Foreign Tax Credit may not be beneficial because chances are, you haven’t paid much or anything in foreign income taxes!
+For Americans in the UAE, the Foreign Tax Credit may not be beneficial, because chances are, you haven’t paid much or anything in foreign income taxes!

 - The second way to avoid US taxation is to claim the Foreign Earned Income Exclusion, known as the FEIE.
-Using this, you can exclude all, or a portion of your foreign earned income from being subject to income taxes.
+Using this, you can exclude all or a portion of your foreign earned income from being subject to income taxes.

 To claim the FEIE, you’ll need to pass either the Physical Presence Test or be a Bona Fide Resident.
 To pass the Physical Presence Test, you’ll need to be physically present in a foreign country or countries for at least 330 days per year.
-You can spend these 330 days any location outside the US or Puerto Rico.
+You can spend these 330 days in any location outside the US or Puerto Rico.

 In addition, using the FEIE allows you to exclude from your US income tax any housing amounts that are allocable to this excluded income.
 As a result, all or part of your income would be excluded under the FEIE, and you would pay nothing on those earnings.

 Can you Avoid Paying Both US AND UAE Income Taxes?

 Given what we know about physical presence and residency, what would it take to pay nothing to the US or the United Arab Emirates?

 - Be present less than 183 days in the UAE